angular/angular/aio/README.md

 * `yarn docs-lint` - check that the doc gen code follows our style rules.
 * `yarn docs-test` - run the unit tests for the doc generation code.

 * `yarn boilerplate:add` - generate all the boilerplate code for the examples, so that they can be run locally.
-Add the option `-- --local` to use your local version of Angular contained in the "dist" folder.
+Add the option `--local` to use your local version of Angular contained in the "dist" folder.
 * `yarn boilerplate:remove` - remove all the boilerplate code that was added via `yarn boilerplate:add`.
 * `yarn generate-plunkers` - generate the plunker files that are used by the `live-example` tags in the docs.
 * `yarn generate-zips` - generate the zip files from the examples.
 Zip available via the `live-example` tags in the docs.

 * `yarn example-e2e` - run all e2e tests for examples
-  - `yarn example-e2e -- --setup` - force webdriver update & other setup, then run tests
+  - `yarn example-e2e --setup` - force webdriver update & other setup, then run tests
-  - `yarn example-e2e -- --filter=foo` - limit e2e tests to those containing the word "foo"
+  - `yarn example-e2e --filter=foo` - limit e2e tests to those containing the word "foo"
-  - `yarn example-e2e -- --setup --local` - run e2e tests with the local version of Angular contained in the "dist" folder
+  - `yarn example-e2e --setup --local` - run e2e tests with the local version of Angular contained in the "dist" folder

 * `yarn build-ie-polyfills` - generates a js file of polyfills that can be loaded in Internet Explorer.

 ## Using ServiceWorker locally

-Since abb36e3cb, running `yarn start -- --prod` will no longer set up the ServiceWorker, which would require manually running `yarn sw-manifest` and `yarn sw-copy` (something that is not possible with webpack serving the files from memory).
+Since abb36e3cb, running `yarn start --prod` will no longer set up the ServiceWorker, which would require manually running `yarn sw-manifest` and `yarn sw-copy` (something that is not possible with webpack serving the files from memory).

-If you want to test ServiceWorker locally, you can use `yarn build` and serve the files in `dist/` with `yarn http-server -- dist -p 4200`.
+If you want to test ServiceWorker locally, you can use `yarn build` and serve the files in `dist/` with `yarn http-server dist -p 4200`.

 For more details see #16745.